helidon-io/helidon/docs/modules/data-jdbc/imperative.md

 Services.set(JdbcClientConfig.class, contacts, audit);
 ```

-One `Services.set` call supplies the complete list.
-It replaces configurations
-from `application.yaml`; it does not merge with them.
+Pass the complete list of configurations in one `Services.set` call.
+The call
+replaces the configurations from `application.yaml` rather than merging with
+them.

 ## Statement Execution

-`JdbcClient.create` starts an operation but does not access the database.
+`JdbcClient.create` starts an operation without accessing the database.
 Add
-positional bindings and, for a query, select a row mapping.
+positional bindings and select a row mapping for a query.
 A terminal method
 executes the statement.

 The following query returns zero or one name: